Virtual Worlds 8 is a hybrid course that includes Applied Design and Skills Technology 8, Bible 8, Social Studies 8, and Language Arts 8.

 Research skills: how to research, outline, draft and publish a piece of writing.
 How to do a correct academic bibliography.

-Presentation skills will be taught and practiced: students will convey their knowledge through graphs, tables, maps, writing and multimedia presentations.
+Presentation skills: Students will convey their knowledge through graphs, tables, maps, writing and multi-media presentations

 - High-speed broadband internet